Best Beef Recipes is an Amazon Associate. We receive compensation for purchases made through affiliate links.

 - Vinegar Coleslaw Salad

-- Cheese Sauce Recipe (try it as a dip!)
+- Cheese Sauce Recipe (try it on your sliders and as a dip!)

 A simple salad recipe, like Tomato Cucumber Feta Salad, is also a great choice for serving as a side dish with these steak sliders!

-If you loved this recipe for Hawaiian roll sliders, we know you’re going to love more of our best beef recipes.
+If you loved this recipe for Hawaiian roll sliders, we know you're going to love more of our best beef recipes and Steak Dinner Ideas.
 Try some of our favorites to start with:

 Did you try this Philly cheesesteak sliders recipe?
 Let us know in the comments below and with a rating what you think!
 We love to hear from you.